-July '19 - I will present our paper on energy-efficient multilayer backbones and co-chair a session at the IEEE American Control Conference (ACC '19) in dear old Philadelphia, PA!
+July '19 - I presented our paper on energy-efficient multilayer backbones and co-chaired a session at the IEEE American Control Conference (ACC '19) in dear old Philadelphia, PA!

 June '19 - I presented a YINS summer seminar on efficient policies for contact-tracing.

 April '19 - Our paper on influence maximization under uncertainty was presented at CAOS '19, a satellite of Infocom '19, in Paris, France.